 Related persons.
-For a description of related persons, see Related persons on page 8.
+For a description of related persons, see Related persons, later.
 For this purpose, however, treat as related persons only the relationships listed in items (1) through (10) of that discussion and substitute "50%" for "10%" each place it appears.